 "The new dawn blooms as we free it

-We will continue to climb and cliff-hang with bloodied nails until Truth is no longer feared: that ALL people are created equal.
+So beautiful the vision... so we climb and claw and cliff-hang with bloody fingers until Truth is no longer feared: that ALL people are created equal.
 Only then can there be liberty and justice for all.